 A dedicated IP address is not shared with anyone else and assigned only to one user.
 Dedicated proxies can also be called private proxies.

 If you want to learn more about each IP address type, check out these posts:

 Now, let’s compare both IP address types based on several different criteria.

 Risk of blocks.
 The main difference between a shared IP address and a dedicated IP address is how likely you’re to get blocked when scraping.
 When you’re using a dedicated IP address for web scraping, the chance of getting blocked is significantly smaller than with a shared one.

 Control.
 This point ties closely to the first one – being in control and having ownership of your IP addresses is what reduces the risk of getting blocked.
 After all, you’re in charge of what websites are being scraped with that specific IP, for how long, and in what manner; all that while knowing no one else is using that IP address at the moment.

 Speed.
-When it comes to web scraping, most users are looking for speed.
+When it comes to web scraping, most users are looking for speed and unlimited bandwidth.
 Dedicated proxies are usually very fast because you don’t have to share the performance with anyone else.
 Unlike shared, dedicated datacenter proxies have no bandwidth limitations and have exceptionally high uptime.